Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 But starting in the mid-90s with the growth of the Internet, penny stock trading exploded.
 Discount brokers emerged, offering automated interfaces and much lower trading fees.
 As retail investors flooded in, the space grew faster than regulators could track it, and market manipulation became rampant.

-Eventually, the SEC would step in and brought a string of [high profile cases](https://www.sec.gov/news/testimony/ts142000.htm) against Mafia crime families for penny stock manipulation schemes.
+Eventually, the SEC stepped in and brought a string of [high profile cases](https://www.sec.gov/news/testimony/ts142000.htm) against Mafia crime families for penny stock manipulation schemes.
+All of these schemes were ultimately enabled by the Internet: it accelerated the velocity of fraud and allowed bad actors to connect directly with speculators.

 Penny stock trading has been brought back under stricter regulatory oversight, but it's still extremely speculative, and manipulation is common.
 In 1989, the heyday of penny stocks, a survey found that Americans had been cheated out of [at least $2B a year](http://articles.latimes.com/1989-09-08/business/fi-1942_1_penny-stock) by fraudulent penny stock schemes.